-(1) Christopher Bolton is also the Chairman, and Chief Executive Officer of TheraCann International Benchmark Corporation (TheraCann International).
+(1) Christopher Bolton is also the Chairman, and Chief Executive Officer of TheraCann International Benchmark Corporation (TheraCann International) of which Sprout AI Inc. is a subsidiary.

-&lt;sup>(2) Christopher Bolton owns 43.5% of of TheraCann International as is the majority controlling shareholder of TheraCann International.
+(2) Christopher Bolton owns 43.5% of of TheraCann International as is the majority controlling shareholder of TheraCann International.
 As at the date of this Circular, to the Company's knowledge, Christopher Bolton, beneficially owns, directly, or indirectly, or exercise control or direction over 20,971,936 Common Shares of Sprout AI, representing approximately 26.5% of the issued and outstanding Common Shares (on a non-diluted basis).